deploythefleet/deploythefleet.github.io/_docs/07-8266-arduino-core-fw-quickstart.md

 Your firmware binary will be exported to the same folder where your sketch is located.

+<i class='fas fa-info-circle'></i> **OTA PARTITION SIZE:** Make sure your configured OTA partition size is sufficient for the size of your firmware binary.
+Gzipping the exported binary will help ensure it fits.
+For more information on partition sizing and gzipping check out <a href="/blog/2020/11/30/arduino-core-ota-partitions-and-gzipping" target="_blank">our blog post on the topic</a>.
+{: .notice--info}

+<i class='fas fa-info-circle'></i> **WARNING:** Deploy the Fleet can not validate that your firmware binary will fit in your device's OTA partition.
+You should validate this prior to uploading the firmware.
+The Arduino Core library will fail and skip any update that is too large to fit in the OTA partition.
+{: .notice--warning}

 ### Upload Firmware to your Device
 Now that you've made your firmware Deploy the Fleet aware upload it to your device.